 The Solvay Brussels School of Economics and Management (SBS-EM) is the faculty of Economics and Management of the Université libre de Bruxelles (ULB).
 The faculty’s mission is to have a decisive and positive impact on how economic and business challenges are addressed.
-With a strong emphasis on quantitative methods, we produce pioneering research and educate women and men to become true leaders and entrepreneurs in their field.
+With a strong emphasis on quantitative methods, we produce pioneering research and educate students to become true leaders and entrepreneurs in their respective fields.

-SBS-EM consists of a vibrant mix of people interested in management, economics, and finance.
+SBS-EM consists of a vibrant mix of people interested in economics, management, and finance.
 The faculty actively strives to create and maintain an intellectually stimulating environment, advancing scientific knowledge, while at the same time contributing to the development of effective practices and life-long learning for organizations.
-SBS-EM is FT-ranked (70th in 2020) and EQUIS and AMBA accredited.
+For more information about the school please see https://sbsem.ulb.be.

 Description of the Chair in Macroeconomics

 Area of research:

 The successful candidate will have a strong background in macroeconomics, broadly defined.
 There are no restrictions on subdisciplines, but everything else equal, preference will be given to research profiles who have a clear empirical focus based on standard macroeconometrics or using micro data to study macroeconomic phenomena.
 The successful candidate will collaborate closely with SBS-EM and ULB faculty members in the disciplines relevant for their research agenda.
 Members of the faculty are for instance active in the fields of growth economics, development economics, international economics, micro-macro models, finance, sustainable development, labour economics, political and institutional economics, economic history, monetary theory, among others.

 The selected candidate will contribute to research and teaching in macroeconomics.
 She.he essentially aims at